MalcolmMcConaghy/ensemblr-frontend/README.md

-# react-ts-vite-template
+# Ensemblr

+Organize your Organizations and People with Ensemblr

+## Stack

-A React with TS and TailwindCSS templete compiled by Vite with SWC
+- React with Typescript compiled with Vite with SWC
+- TailwindCSS
+- React Router
+- React Icons